Amaroq Announces Market-Making Arrangements With Arion Bank

 TORONTO, ONTARIO – 24 January 2025 – Amaroq Minerals Ltd. (AIM, TSX-V, nasdaq Iceland: AMRQ), an independent mining company with a substantial land package of Gold and strategic mineral assets in Southern Greenland, announces that it has engaged Arion bank hf. (" Arion Bank ") to provide certain market-making services in respect of Amaroq's Icelandic depositary receipts (the " Depositary Receipts ") listed on the Main Market operated by Nasdaq Iceland hf.

-In accordance with the requirements of Nordic Main Market Rulebook for Issuers of Shares as published by Nasdaq Iceland and effective 1 January 2024, Amaroq hereby provides the following information.
+In accordance with the requirements of Policy 3.4 – Investor Relations, Promotional and Market-Making Activities of the TSX Venture Exchange and Nordic Main Market Rulebook for Issuers of Shares as published by Nasdaq Iceland and effective 1 January 2024, Amaroq hereby provides the following information regarding the service provider.

 The engagement of Arion Bank was made pursuant to the terms of a market making agreement entered into between Amaroq and Arion Bank on January 24, 2025.
 Arion Bank, reg. no. 581008-0150, Borgartún 19, 105 Reykjavík, Iceland, holds a full banking license under the Act on Financial Undertakings, no. 161/2002 and is regulated by the Financial Supervisory Authority of the Central Bank of Iceland.